sofiamay/FBEventListToCSV/readme.md

-# Export User Created FB Event Lists
+# CLI Tool: fbevents

 The Facebook Graph API gives access to data for group/page/public events but not user created events.
 So I made this simple script to pull data from the html page and output the "Going" list to a .csv file.

+Example:
+`fbevents -o new-guest-list.csv`

 ## Requirements

 - Node.js

+## Installation

+`npm install -g`

+In a browser navigate to the fb event.
+Save the source to an html file.

 ## Usage

-- Save the html page for the facebook event.
-Override the contents of *source.html* with your html data or point the environment variable INPUT_PATH to your html file
-- results will be output to *guest-list.csv* or your custom OUTPUT_PATH
-- run `node get-users.js`
+In terminal:

+    fbevents
+    - s | --source (optional): path to the .html file of the fb event page
+    - o | --output (optional): path to the .csv output file

-- Results are of the format:
+Results are of the format:

 | User ID | Name |
 | ----------- | ----------- |